 In teams of four or five children and an adult, have each group dig a small hole on the edge of the school grounds.
 If space is limited, carefully mark spots ahead of time.
 These can be in different kinds of places for comparison.
 The holes should be one foot square and one foot deep and far enough apart so there is room by each one for the group, their equipment, and a plastic sheet on which to sort through the soil.
 If there isn’t a place to make holes at the school, an alternative is to dig a hole at home and bring in the plug of dirt and sod in a plastic bag or basin for each group.
 Use the Exploring the Soil Field Work sheet as a guide for the investigation.

 Before digging, have children look at the plants that are growing in their section of ground.
 Catch and gently place any animals in bug jars to share later, keeping them out of the sun.
 Part the grass to look for any dried or decaying plant material.
 Are there any dead leaves?
 Are there any holes?
 Are there ants or other insects?
 Are there worm holes or worm castings?
 What else is there of note?

-With shovel, dig a hole a foot deep and about a foot on a side.
+With shovel, dig a hole six to twelve inches deep and about a foot on a side.
 Remove the sod and dirt and place it on a piece of white plastic to one side for further study.

 Explore the Hole